“And I you,” I said with urgency, for to see her at last was to ache less fast — or not as deeply.

 Mrs. Jameson’s fare filled my belly, but I always concluded her early suppers with a feeling that I was missing a vital nutrient.

-That nutrient, I knew, was companionship.
+That nutrient, I knew, was communion.

 At length, I could see that Miss Bellefey was starting to tire, and indeed so was I. The woman in white had woken me in the night, and I intuited that Miss Bellefey’s sleep had been broken too.